wklchris/sphinx-simrofy-theme/docs/_sources/Documentation.rst.txt

   Always better to choose a newer Sphinx version.
 You can scroll down to read the footer of current webpage and find under which Sphinx version this document was built; all versions no earlier than it should be good.

   After installing Python, you can follow the download instruction of Sphinx_ to install it via ``pip`` command.

+Optional dependencies:

+- **sphinxcontrib-bibtex**

+  This extension if for users who would like to print bibliography list and use citations on their website.
+It allows loading BibTeX file (\ ``*.bib``\ ) for external.
+Users can also customize filters, sorting and citation style with its advanced features.
+See its offical guide at sphinxcontrib-bibtex_, or read :ref:`sec-bib-example` section of Simrofy documentation.

 Installation via Pip